vippsas/vipps-partner/add-portal-user.md

 ![4](images/portal-add-user-4.png)

-# 5. Select sale units the new user will get access to
+# 5. Select sales units the new user will get access to

-There merchant may have one or several sale units.
+There merchant may have one or several sales units.

 Choose the one(s) that the new user will get access to.